openhab/org.openhab.binding.zwave/doc/qubino/zmnhtd_0_0.md

 ### Parameter 40: Power reporting (Watts) on power change

 Power reporting in Watts on power change
-Set value means percentage, set value from 0 – 100 = 0% - 100%.
-Available configuration parameters (data type is 1 Byte DEC)

-Power report is send (push) only when actual power in Watts in real time changes for more than set percentage comparing to previous actual power in Watts, step is 1%

-NOTE: if power changed is less than 1W, the report is not send (pushed), independent of percentage set.
-When reporting Watts, module will automatically reports also V (Voltage), A (Amperes), Power factor, kVar (Reactive Power).
+<p&gtSet value means percentage, set value from 0 – 100 = 0% - 100%.
+Available configuration parameters (data type is 1 Byte DEC)</p&gt <p&gtPower report is send (push) only when actual power in Watts in real time changes for more than set percentage comparing to previous actual power in Watts, step is 1%</p&gt <p&gtNOTE: if power changed is less than 1W, the report is not send (pushed), independent of percentage set.
+When reporting Watts, module will automatically reports also V (Voltage), A (Amperes), Power factor, kVar (Reactive Power). </p&gt
 Values in the range 0 to 100 may be set.

 The manufacturer defined default value is ```10```.